-- · Changes in demand for our products, market conditions, product quality, or product availability affecting sales levels. - Changes in markets or competition adversely affecting realization of price increases. - Failure to achieve projected levels of efficiencies, cost savings and cost reduction measures, including those expected as a result of our lean initiatives and strategic sourcing plans. - Impacts of trade tariffs, import quotas or other trade restrictions or measures taken by the U.S., U.K. and other countries. - · Availability and costs of raw materials, purchased components, energy and freight. - Changes in expected or future levels of operating cash flow, indebtedness and capital spending. - General economic and business conditions in particular industries, markets or geographic regions, as well as inflationary trends. - Regulatory issues, changes in tax laws including the TCJA, or changes in geographic profit mix affecting tax rates and availability of tax incentives. - A major disruption in one or more of our manufacturing or distribution facilities or headquarters, including the impact of plant consolidations and relocations. - Changes in our relationships with, or the financial condition or performance of, key distributors and other customers, agents or business partners which could adversely affect our results of operations. - · Impact of productivity improvements on lead times, quality and delivery of product. - Anticipated future contributions and assumptions including changes in interest rates and plan assets with respect to pensions, as well as withdrawal liabilities. - · Adjustments to product warranty accruals in response to claims incurred, historical experiences and known costs. - Unexpected costs or charges, certain of which might be outside of our control. - · Changes in strategy, economic conditions or other conditions outside of our control affecting anticipated future global product sourcing levels. - Ability to carry out future acquisitions and strategic investments in our core businesses as well as the acquisition related costs. - Ability to successfully execute, manage and integrate key acquisitions and mergers. - The ability to effectively implement ERP systems without disrupting operational and financial processes. - Unanticipated difficulties integrating acquisitions as well as the realization of expected synergies and benefits anticipated when we make an acquisition.
-The ability of government customers to meet their financial obligations. - Political unrest in foreign countries. - The impact of Brexit and other world economic and political issues. - Natural disasters. - · Failure of information technology systems or security breaches resulting in unauthorized disclosure of confidential information. - Future revisions or clarifications of the TCJA. - · Future repurchases of common stock under our common stock repurchase program. - Changes in accounting principles, interpretations, or estimates. - The outcome of environmental, legal and tax contingencies or costs compared to amounts provided for such contingencies. - Adverse changes in foreign currency exchange rates and the potential use of hedging instruments to hedge the exposure to fluctuating rates of foreign currency exchange on inventory purchases. - Transitioning from LIBOR to a replacement alternative reference rate. - Other factors described in our Securities and Exchange Commission filings, including the "Business", "Risk Factors" and "Quantitative and Qualitative Disclosures about Market Risk" sections in the Company's Annual Report on Form 10-K for the year ended December 31, 2018.
+- · Changes in demand for our products, market conditions, product quality, or product availability affecting sales levels. - Changes in markets or competition adversely affecting realization of price increases. - Failure to achieve projected levels of efficiencies, cost savings and cost reduction measures, including those expected as a result of our lean initiatives and strategic sourcing plans. - · Impacts of trade tariffs, import quotas or other trade restrictions or measures taken by the U.S., U.K. and other countries. - Availability and costs of raw materials, purchased components, energy and freight. - Changes in expected or future levels of operating cash flow, indebtedness and capital spending. - · General economic and business conditions in particular industries, markets or geographic regions, as well as inflationary trends. - Regulatory issues, changes in tax laws including the TCJA, or changes in geographic profit mix affecting tax rates and availability of tax incentives. - A major disruption in one or more of our manufacturing or distribution facilities or headquarters, including the impact of plant consolidations and relocations. - Changes in our relationships with, or the financial condition or performance of, key distributors and other customers, agents or business partners which could adversely affect our results of operations. - Impact of productivity improvements on lead times, quality and delivery of product. - Anticipated future contributions and assumptions including changes in interest rates and plan assets with respect to pensions, as well as pension withdrawal liabilities. - Adjustments to product warranty accruals in response to claims incurred, historical experiences and known costs. - Unexpected costs or charges, certain of which might be outside of our control. - Changes in strategy, economic conditions or other conditions outside of our control affecting anticipated future global product sourcing levels. - Ability to carry out future acquisitions and strategic investments in our core businesses as well as the acquisition related costs. - Ability to successfully execute, manage and integrate key acquisitions, mergers, and other transactions, including the Schumacher acquisition. - The ability to effectively implement ERP systems without disrupting operational and financial processes.

+| Compared to the continuous of the continuou - Unanticipated difficulties integrating acquisitions as well as the realization of expected synergies and benefits anticipated when we make an acquisition. - The ability of government customers to meet their financial obligations. - · Political unrest in foreign countries. - The impact of Brexit and other world economic and political issues. - Natural disasters. - Failure of information technology systems or security breaches resulting in unauthorized disclosure of confidential information. - Future revisions or clarifications of the TCJA. - · Future repurchases of common stock under our common stock repurchase program. - Changes in accounting principles, interpretations, or estimates. - The outcome of environmental, legal and tax contingencies or costs compared to amounts provided for such contingencies including contingencies or costs with respect to pension withdrawal liabilities. - Adverse changes in foreign currency exchange rates and the potential use of hedging instruments to hedge the exposure to fluctuating rates of foreign currency exchange on inventory purchases. - Transitioning from LIBOR to a replacement alternative reference rate. - Other factors described in our Securities and Exchange Commission filings, including the "Business", "Risk Factors" and "Quantitative and Qualitative Disclosures about Market Risk" sections in the Company's Annual Report on Form 10-K for the year ended December 31, 2018 and in the Company's Quarterly Reports on Form 10-Q.